• Skip to primary navigation

 A Recovery Playbook for Heroin: The Stages of Withdrawal

 Addiction and recovery are commonly oversimplified.
-People often think that if someone admits that they have a problem with addiction, that’s the only remaining barrier to getting clean and undergoing successful recovery.
+People often think that if someone admits they have a problem with addiction, that is the only remaining barrier to getting clean and recovering successfully.

-In actuality, there are many reasons why recovery from substance addiction is extremely complicated.
-One of the largest complications to successful recovery is detox and the accompanying process of withdrawal.
+In reality, there are many reasons recovery from substance addiction is complicated.
+One of the largest is detox and the accompanying process of withdrawal.

 There are countless reasons to fear detox, and heroin withdrawal is notoriously jarring.
-It is the reason why many people addicted to heroin and other opiates choose to continue using, even when they realize the benefits that getting clean will bring to their lives.
+It is the reason many people who are addicted to heroin and other opiates keep using, even when they recognize the benefits that getting clean will bring to their lives.

 What Is Withdrawal?

 As you use an addictive substance, it creates a dependency in your system.
-Different substances take hold using different pathways, but generally, they convince the brain, through exposure and adaptation, that you need a specific drug to function.
+Different substances take hold through different pathways, but generally they convince the brain, through exposure and adaptation, that you need a specific drug to function.

-Withdrawal syndrome, known commonly just as “withdrawal,” occurs when your body suddenly stops getting the substance in question.
-A physical reaction occurs in response to the sudden lack of the substance, and functions that were suppressed while using the drug suddenly become overactive.
+Withdrawal syndrome, known commonly as “withdrawal,” occurs when your body suddenly stops getting the substance in question.
+A physical reaction occurs in response to the sudden absence of the substance, and functions that were suppressed while using the drug suddenly become overactive.

 Specifics of Heroin Withdrawal

-The channel in which heroin and similar drugs affect the brain is through parts of the brain called opioid receptors.
-When molecules of an opiate like heroin enter the brain, they bind to two parts of these receptors, one that activates a response and the other that decreases the presence of a substance called GABA, which inhibits dopamine.
+The channel through which heroin and similar drugs affect the brain is a set of structures called opioid receptors.
+When molecules of an opiate like heroin enter the brain, they bind to two parts of these receptors: one that activates a response, and one that decreases the presence of a substance called GABA, which inhibits dopamine.

-Other molecules of the opiates bind to dopamine receptors, releasing dopamine, the substance that causes feelings of pleasure and euphoria.
-The therapeutic purpose of drugs like morphine and prescription opioids is that this chemical process dulls the bodies response to pain.
+Other opiate molecules bind to dopamine receptors, releasing dopamine, the substance that produces feelings of pleasure and euphoria.
+The therapeutic purpose of drugs like morphine and prescription opioids is that this chemical process dulls the body’s response to pain.
 When people misuse opiates, they enter a sort of dream-like, comatose state.

 This chemical process is important to understand for two reasons:

 • It gives insight into the process of heroin withdrawal.
-When parts of the brain are satisfied by new chemicals, they begin to adapt to this change and expect it.
+When parts of the brain are satisfied by new chemicals, they adapt to the change and begin to expect it.

-• The other reason is something we’ll come back to — the drugs that use this chemical process can benefit a patient during detox with medication-assisted treatment.
+• The other reason is one we will come back to: the drugs that use this same chemical process can help a patient during detox through medication-assisted treatment.

 The Stages of Heroin Withdrawal

 Withdrawal from some substances is very predictable and takes place over a series of discrete stages.
-The stages of heroin withdrawal are not so clear, but generally, the process takes the following path to completion.
+The stages of heroin withdrawal are not quite so clear, but generally the process follows the path below.

 Stage 1: Onset of Heroin Withdrawal

-Unlike some substances, there is no set time after a person’s last heroin use when the symptoms of withdrawal start to kick in.
-With heroin, it depends on the amount of the dose, but typically withdrawal will begin in 12 to 24 hours.
+Unlike some substances, there is no set time after a person’s last heroin use when symptoms begin.
+With heroin it depends on the size of the dose, but typically withdrawal begins in 12 to 24 hours.

-With other opiates, this timeline varies.
-Extended-release pain medications have a longer chemical half-life, for example, so withdrawal symptoms may take as long as 36-48 hours to kick in.
+With other opiates this timeline varies.
+Extended-release pain medications have a longer chemical half-life, for example, so withdrawal symptoms may take as long as 36 to 48 hours to appear.

 Stage 2: The Beginning (the first 48 hours)

-The first 48 hours after onset cover the phase in which the symptoms of heroin withdrawal begin to present themselves.
-The earliest symptoms include worsening nausea, fever, insomnia and muscle aches.
-Heroin addicts often describe the early days of withdrawal as feeling like the stomach flu, getting worse as time goes on.
+The first 48 hours after onset cover the phase in which the symptoms of heroin withdrawal begin to present.
+The earliest symptoms include worsening nausea, fever, insomnia, and muscle aches.
+People often describe the early days of withdrawal as feeling like the stomach flu, getting worse as time goes on.

 Stage 3: The Peak of Heroin Withdrawal (48 to 72 hours)